mspandit/mspandit.github.io/_posts/2018-09-04-pooling-layers.markdown

 maps, each of which indicates the presence of a single feature at various locations.

-Each feature map is smaller than its input.
-How much smaller depends on the size of the square processed by each neuron, and the amount of overlap between one neuron's input and the next.
+Each feature map may be smaller than its input.
+How much smaller depends on
+* the size of the square processed by each neuron,
+* the amount of overlap between one neuron's input and the next, and
+* whether outer edge of the feature map is _padded_ with pixels to ensure it is the same size as the input.

 However, there are frequently tens or hundreds of feature maps in a group, so the output of the group can be many times larger than the input.
 It is possible to connect these feature maps to a fully-connected layer for classification, but this presents an inordinately large number of calculations.

 **Pooling** layers consist of neurons that, like convolutional layer neurons, are activated by square regions in their input.
 However, the input regions of